xiviorg/Xivi15-Deployable/README.md

 ## Join us

-If you would like to support the development and get further information on Xivi 15, You can join the discord [here](http://dsc.gg/xiviservices).
+If you would like to support the development and get further information on Xivi, You can join the discord [here](http://dsc.gg/xiviservices).